Passion of Mind

-Passion of Mind is a 2000 American drama film starring Demi Moore.
-It was the first English-language film from Belgian director Alain Berliner, best known for the arthouse success Ma Vie en Rose (1997).
-The film was panned by critics and became a box-office bomb, grossing just $769,272 against its $12 million budget.
-Moore received a nomination for the Golden Raspberry Award for Worst Actress for her roles.
+Passion of Mind is a 2000 American drama film directed by Alain Berliner from a screenplay by Ronald Bass and David Field.
+The first English-language film by Berliner, it stars Demi Moore, Stellan Skarsgård, William Fichtner, Peter Riegert, and Sinéad Cusack.
+It received negative reviews from critics and became a box-office bomb, grossing just $769,272 against its $12 million budget, whilst Moore received a nomination for the Golden Raspberry Award for Worst Actress.

+Coralie Fargeat, the film's second second assistant director who was tasked with jobs such as bringing Moore coffee each morning, later became a filmmaker in her own right and convinced Moore to star in her critically acclaimed horror film The Substance (2024).